 A party’s Demand Resource portfolio may consist of existing Demand Resources or Planned Demand Resources.
 Qualification requirements for Demand Resources are presented in Load Management Products Section of this Manual.

 A party’s Daily ICAP Owned for a specific demand resource is equal to the Daily Nominated DR Value adjusted for the ICAP amounts transacted through a party’s approved unit-specific bilateral sales/purchases for such demand resource in effect for such day.
+The Daily Nominated DR Value for a Demand Resource for a Delivery Year is established based on confirmed registrations in “completed” status linked to such Demand Resource in the DR Hub system.
+For a Demand Resource of the Limited DR, Extended Summer DR, Annual DR, Base product-type, the Daily Nominated DR Value for the Delivery Year is based on the sum of the summer nominated DR values of the registrations linked to such Demand Resource.
+For the 2017/2018 and 2018/2019 Delivery Years, the Daily Nominated DR Value for a Capacity Performance Demand Resource for the Delivery Year is based on the sum of the annual nominated DR values of registrations linked to the Capacity Performance Demand Resource.
+For the 2019/2020 Delivery Year, the Daily Nominated DR Value for a Capacity Performance Demand Resource during the Delivery Year is based on the lesser of (a) the sum of the summer nominated DR values of the registrations linked to such Demand Resource or (b) the sum of the winter nominated DR values of the registrations linked to such Demand Resource.
+Effective with the 2020/2021 Delivery Year, the Daily Nominated DR Value for a Capacity Performance Demand Resource during the summer period of June through October and May of the Delivery Year is based on the sum of the summer nominated DR values of the registrations linked to such Demand Resource.
+The Daily Nominated DR Value for a Demand Resource during the non-summer period of November through April is based on the lesser of (a) the sum of the summer nominated DR values of the registrations linked to such Demand Resource or (b) the sum of the winter nominated DR values of the registrations linked to such Demand Resource.

-The Daily Nominated DR Value for a Demand Resource for a Delivery Year is established based on confirmed registrations in “completed” status linked to such Demand Resource in the DR Hub system.A party’s Daily Resource Position for a Demand Resource (in unforced capacity terms) is calculated dynamically by the eRPM system and is equal to the Daily ICAP Owned * DR Factor * Forecast Pool Requirement.
+A party’s Daily Resource Position for a Demand Resource (in unforced capacity terms) is calculated dynamically by the eRPM system and is equal to the Daily ICAP Owned * DR Factor * Forecast Pool Requirement.
 Effective with the 2018/2019 Delivery Year, the DR Factor is eliminated and no longer considered in the calculation of the Daily Demand Resource Position.

 DailyResourcePositionDR= DailyICAPOwned*DRFactor*FPR